chairmank/eulerian-audio-magnification/README.md

 ------------
 You need virtualenv and pip.

-You also need libsndfile (for scikits.audiolab) and a bunch of dependencies to install NumPy.
+You also need a bunch of dependencies to install NumPy and matplotlib.

 Getting started
 ---------------